dsdanielpark/Gemini-API/README.md

 ### Generate content with image
 *It may not work as it is only available for certain accounts, regions, and other restrictions.*
 As an experimental feature, it is possible to ask questions with an image.
-However, this functionality is only available for accounts with image upload capability in Gemini"s web UI.
+However, this functionality is only available for accounts with image upload capability in Gemini's web UI.

 ```python
 prompt = "What is in the image?"